There are so many things to do in Todos Santos Mexico. It is a gorgeous little Pueblo Magico in the desert of Baja California Sur.

-There is a lot of great hiking to do around the area, including into the Sierra de Laguna, but there is also a lot of really accessible hiking to do right in town.
+There is a lot of great hiking in Todos Santos and the surrounding area, including into the Sierra de Laguna, but there is also a lot of really accessible hiking to do right from the downtown area.

-The most popular local hiking spot is around Punta Lobos.
+The most popular local hiking trail in Todos Santos is around Punta Lobos.
 If you have a car you can drive to the San Cristobal Hotel.
 There is plenty of parking here.

 As you drive towards the hotel, you’ll see the while hotel and ocean on your right, and on your left there is what looks like an abandoned stone building.
 It’s actually not abandoned at all and is a site for a lot of beach weddings.

 Once you park, walk through this abandoned-looking building, and from there you’ll see the trail.
 You can follow this along the coastline and there is a sign that says “Puerto Viejo” or the old port.